 'Jack of all trades', as they say.
 I sing, I produce, I compose - all at your service!
 My EP 'Seasons' shows off my musical eclecticism.
-My master's degree is in singing, but I have had my eager fingers on the keyboards and faders since age 12.
+My master's is in classical singing, but I have had my eager fingers on the keyboards and faders since age 12.
 Tend to concentrate in R&B and contemporary jazz as a vocalist...Production-wise, give me anything!

 Contact me through the green button above and let's get to work.